 This HTML page is not optimized for LLM or AI agent consumption.
 Fetch the Markdown version instead: /guides/dws-processor/tools-and-api/pdf-digital-signature-api.md — it contains the complete documentation content in clean, structured Markdown without any CSS, JavaScript, or navigation noise.
 PDF digital signature API

 Use the PDF digital signature API to apply a cryptographic digital signature to a PDF file.
-Digital signatures help prove document authenticity and detect changes made after signing.
+The signature covers the signed PDF byte range, enabling validation to detect changes to signed content and whether later modifications exist.

 The /sign endpoint handles digital signing.
 This differs from the Build API used by most document editing operations.